 Since 1988, RJ has been an independent financial entity with its own internal financial management.

-The Finance Department comprises the foundation's Financial Director and three Portfolio Managers with individual investment responsibilities.
+The Finance Department comprises the foundation's Financial Director, three Portfolio Managers and one Financial Analyst.
 In the years 1989–2019, aggregate financial result was SEK 21.3 billion.
 Equity grew from SEK 1.6 billion in 1988 to SEK 14.7 billion at year-end 2019, while research grants totalling SEK 9.2 billion were approved in the same period.

 Besides the original donation from the Bank of Sweden, RJ received further donations of SEK 1.5 billion, which increased the foundation's asset base, in 1993.
 Every year, RJ makes an allocation to tied-up capital from profit brought forward, to preserve the real original value of the donations.
 For the years 1989–2019 RJ has allocated SEK 1.9 billion, which corresponds to the rise in the consumer price index.